 - Choose foods that are low in fat and cholesterol.
 Avoid saturated and trans fats.
-Saturated fats are animal-based (red meat, dairy).
+Saturated fats are animal-based (red meat and dairy).
 Trans fats are found in processed foods.
-These are foods such as packaged baked goods.
+This includes packaged baked goods.

 - Watch portion sizes.
-Keep in mind that a 3-ounce serving of meat is about the size of a deck of cards.
-It’s okay to treat yourself to chips once in awhile.
-Just don’t mindlessly eat from a bag.
-Measure out an appropriate amount and then put the bag away.
+Keep in mind that a 3-ounce serving of meat is the size of a deck of cards.
+It’s okay to treat yourself to chips once in a while.
+Just don’t mindlessly each the chips from a bag while watching TV.
+Measure out an appropriate amount and put the bag away.

-- Buy pre-cut fruit and vegetables if it’s difficult for you to cut them yourself.
+- Buy pre-cut fruit and vegetables if it will motivate you.

 - Add healthy spices to your food if your tastes have changed.
-Do not add salt.
+Don’t add salt.

 - Learn to read labels.
 Packaged items contain nutrition labels.
-These labels tell you what a serving size is, as well as the number of calories, total fat, cholesterol, sodium, carbohydrates, and protein per serving.
+These labels tell you what a serving is, the number of calories, total fat, cholesterol, sodium, carbohydrates, and protein per serving.

-Strive to get the right nutrients in your meals each day.
+Try to get the right nutrients in each meal.
 Good nutrients include:

 - vitamin A